Agave lechuguilla

 Soil Type: Rocky and Lean.
 It prefers poor, rocky, or sandy soils, especially those with a high limestone or alkaline content.
 It requires excellent drainage and thrives in thin soils where other plants cannot root.

 Deer Resistance: Exceptional.
 Deer will not touch it due to its stiff, needle-sharp leaves that point upward and outward.
-Even livestock will avoid it unless they are starving (though it is toxic to cattle and sheep if eaten).
+Even livestock will avoid it unless they are starving.